Phantas0s/pandoc_resume/markdown/resume.md

 Loopline Systems was selling a feedback software (Loop Now) to companies to improve their feedback culture (B2B).

-**Technologies**: React, Golang, PostgreSQL, docker containers, RabbitMQ, Ansible.
+**Technologies**: React, Golang, PostgreSQL, Elasticsearch, docker containers, RabbitMQ, Ansible.

 * Maintained and implemented functionalities in different microservices for Loop Now.
 * Developed the first version of a Business Intelligence software (BI) to gather essential customer's data.